-Open Source Fast Scalable Machine Learning Platform For Smarter Applications: Deep Learning, Gradient Boosting & XGBoost, Random Forest, Generalized Linear Modeling (Logistic Regression, Elastic Net), K-Means, PCA, Stacked Ensembles, Automatic Machine Learning (AutoML), etc.
+H2O is an Open Source, Distributed, Fast & Scalable Machine Learning Platform: Deep Learning, Gradient Boosting (GBM) & XGBoost, Random Forest, Generalized Linear Modeling (GLM with Elastic Net), K-Means, PCA, Generalized Additive Models (GAM), RuleFit, Support Vector Machine (SVM), Stacked Ensembles, Automatic Machine Learning (AutoML), etc.

 Fabric for Deep Learning (FfDL, pronounced fiddle) is a Deep Learning Platform offering TensorFlow, Caffe, PyTorch etc. as a Service on Kubernetes

 An open source CUDA-C++ platform for accelerated deep learning inference

 An Open Source, Self-Hosted Platform For Applied Deep Learning Development

 An open source deep learning platform that provides a seamless path from research prototyping to production deployment

 Neuralet is an open-source platform for edge deep learning models on edge TPU, Jetson Nano, and more.

 Neuralet edge deep learning models library.
 Neuralet is an open-source platform for edge deep learning models on GPU, TPU, and more.